hguoTTT/Interactive-Lab-Hub/Lab 3/README.md

 A video of the interaction acted out: https://drive.google.com/file/d/15tbfG_PGSsya5jZ0Mlh0nTfWD82iuLQ3/view?usp=sharing

+One thing that I have noticed when acting the scene out is that it might have been a good idea to repeat the question when the user gets it right.
+Looking at the recording, I realized that it took me a second to remember what the question originally was when I was prompted to try again.
+Therefore, repeating the question would greatly help the user refresh their memories.

 ### Wizarding with the Pi (optional)
 In the [demo directory](./demo), you will find an example Wizard of Oz project.
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You may use this demo code as a template.
 By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
 You can control what the system says from the controller as well!